Teradata/product-help/vikki-test/Use Cases/ManufacturingDefectsAnalysis.md

 ### Walkthrough

-This use case takes approximately 15 minutes.
+* This use case takes approximately 15 minutes.

-Each step involves multiple actions that prepare you for the next step.
+* Each step involves multiple actions that prepare you for the next step.
+* Copy and paste the code in Editor to follow along.

 #### Step 1: Determine the root cause.